LeonardoMandel/LeonardoMandel/README.md

 <!-- Dropdown -->
 <details>
-  <summary>👨‍💻 More about me</summary>
+  <summary> About me</summary>

-  - 💬 I am 17 years old, currently living in Brazil.
-I have intermediate English and have experience with JAVA, SQL and in the future in React and Flutter.
+  -  I’m a 17-year-old living in Brazil, with intermediate English skills and experience working with JAVA, SQL, Power BI, and Excel.

-  - ⚡ I enjoy reading, whether it's a good book, as well as watching movies and playing games!
-I believe that our personal interests contribute to a more refined perception of things and problem-solving.
+  - ⚡ I enjoy playing games, go to the gym and watch youtube videos for entertainment or learning !
 </details>

 <!-- Links -->